LCA-EET/LCA/readme_new.md

 #### Escape from Avernus
 If CHARNAME is male, and the LCA_Explicit mod is installed, a special cutscene will play after the escape from Avernus.
 Corwin must be in the party, and CHARNAME must be in a romance with her, in order for the cutscene to trigger.

+#### Miscellaneous
+A number of miscellaneous changes were made to dialogs, particularly the dialogs that occur after CHARNAME is arrested.

+#### Corwin's Amulet
+If CHARNAME was in a romance with Corwin at the end of SoD, and they were exiled from the city, Imoen will give CHARNAME a letter from Corwin that includes her amulet.
+The amulet grants some saving throw bonuses, but it can only be worn by CHARNAME.

 </details>

 ### Shadows of Amn (BG2) Changes